 Perhaps because I see them as yet another informative example of two types of failure; the kind that sets the stage for later success, and the other kind: the one which is the outcome of processes that should never have been set in motion in the first place.

 Carmen in his scruffy little restaurant incarnates the principle of leading by example.
-He keeps sharing the tacit knowledge that is stored in his muscle memory; all the countless little habits and rituals that he’s unconsciously developed over the years.
-Until it eventually dawns on the rest of the crew, that it’s simply not his style to tell anyone what to do.
+He keeps sharing the tacit knowledge that is stored in his muscle memory; all the countless little habits and rituals he’s unconsciously developed over the years.
+Until it eventually dawns on the rest of the crew that it’s simply not his style to tell anyone what to do; that they’re free to follow him if they want to.

-The fact that everything is going to hell anyway, is incidental; a turn of the plot to set the stage for coming triumphs (not to mention coming seasons).
+The fact that everything is going south anyway, is incidental; a turn of the plot to set the stage for coming triumphs (not to mention coming seasons).

-The two examples do a great job of illustrating the difference between a process vs. product first approach.
+I think these two examples do a great job of illustrating the difference between two fundamentally different approaches.

-When you’re too set in your mind on achieving something, when you focus exclusively on the product, the very focus will backfire.
+When you’re too set in your mind on achieving something, focusing exclusively on the product, the very focus will backfire.
 If everything that matters is the outcome, you’re setting yourself up to fail.
-It’s like in that U2 song: “Ambition bites the nails of success”.

 In contrast, if all you care about is to perfect your process, a great product will eventually follow effortlessly. (as anyone who ever learned a language knows).
 I feel there’s a deep zen-like poetry at play here, one which reveals the world to be a better place than it sometimes appears to be.